caderek/arrows/packages/composition/README.md

 #### Returns

-- Returns a final value.
+- Returns a final value wrapped in a promise.

 #### Interface